framely/community/docs/reference/annotations/confirmation.md

 ## Motivation

-During ordering a spicy sandwich, user might indicate a spicy level that might be too strong for many people,
+When ordering a spicy sandwich, the user may specify a level of spiciness that could be too intense for some people.
+To prevent discomfort, a bot might confirm if the user actually desires the requested spiciness level.

 :::: conversation
 ::: bot Bot